-In Denmark, trade unions play an important role in the society.
+In Denmark, trade unions play an important role at workplaces and in society as general.

-You will find trade union structures at the workplace level, where shop stewards participate in consultations with the management and in some cases represent the workers in wage negotiations.
-The shop steward is the trade union at the workplace level.
+You will find trade union structures at workplace level.
+A shop steward is a worker elected by the other workers at a company to represent them in discussions with management.
+Shop stewards participate in consultations with the management regarding working conditions and in some cases represent the workers in wage negotiations.

-Trade unions also play a significant role in upholding a safe and healthy working environment.
+Trade unions also play a significant role in upholding a safe and healthy work environment.

 As an example, in Denmark there is no legislation regulating wages.
-Wages are defined exclusively in the collective agreements.
-Wage setting and the development of salaries are negotiated at company or sector level.
+Wages are exclusively defined in the collective agreements.
+Wage-setting and the development of salaries are negotiated at company or sector level by the social partners.